minakamoto/pcshscr2023/docs/2nd.md

 - About Next.js
   - Next.js is a React-based UI framework that provides features such as SSR/SSG, file-based routing, Fast Refresh, image optimization, and zero configuration.
 These features speed up the loading of web pages, provide SEO-friendly structures, and improve development efficiency.
 Next.js is a modern and powerful frontend framework with a variety of advantages.
   - The [official React website](https://react.dev/learn/start-a-new-react-project#nextjs) also recommends Next.js for development of React apps of all sizes because of its rich features and community support.
-Next.js is good for developing React apps of all sizes, and they recommend using Next.js.
 - About FastAPI
   - FastAPI has the following features
     - Fast
       - FastAPI is based on Starlette and Uvicorn for extremely fast performance.
         - Starlette is a lightweight ASGI framework written in Python that allows building fast asynchronous services; Uvicorn is an ASGI server implementation that is very fast; FastAPI is built on top of Starlette and can be run using Uvicorn.
-FastAPI is built on top of Starlette and can be run with Uvicorn.
     - Easy
       - FastAPI uses a simple syntax that makes the code easy to read and write.
       - FastAPI can use Pydantic to perform request and response validation.